 You must not stop taking warfarin unless you are explicitly told to stop by a clinician.
-If you are waiting for a specialist team to review the duration of your warfarin, please continue taking this until you have been seen by the clinician.
+If you are waiting for a specialist team to review how long you will be taking warfarin, please continue taking it until you have been seen by the clinician.
 If you have any queries, please contact your warfarin clinic or GP for advice.